aerogear/datasync-voyager/CONTRIBUTING.md

 ## Code of Conduct

-The Apollo Voyager Server project has a
+The Voyager Server project has a
 [Code of Conduct](./CODE_OF_CONDUCT.md)
 to which all contributors must adhere.